MCCTeam/MCCTeam.github.io/source/guide/README.md

 If you haven't found anything similar, go ahead and click on the `New issue` button, then choose what you want to do.

-If you're reporting a bug, pleace be descriptive as much as possible, try to explain how to re-create the bug, attack screenshots and logs, make sure that you have [`debugmessages`](configuration.me#debugmessages) set to `true` before sending a bug report or taking a screenshot.
+If you're reporting a bug, please be descriptive as much as possible, try to explain how to re-create the bug, attack screenshots and logs, make sure that you have [`debugmessages`](configuration.me#debugmessages) set to `true` before sending a bug report or taking a screenshot.

 ### Before submitting